DangHaiBK/Microcontroller/README.md

 # Microcontroller
-Contain some folders used for microcontroller's function, such as:
+Contain some folders used for microcontroller's function and utilize various microcontroller types and platforms, such as:
 - Control servo
 - Control motor
-- ...
-Utilizing various microcontroller types and platforms such as:
 - STM32, AVR Arduino, ESP32
 - Platformio, Arduino, STM32 HAL